-The IPCEI on ME/CT is the opportunity to reinforce a future-proof European industry footprint by securing critical design, sustainable supply, and manufacturing capabilities along the entire value chain.
+The IPCEI on ME/CT is the opportunity to reinforce a future-proof European industry footprint by securing critical design, sustainable supply, and advanced manufacturing capabilities along the entire value chain.
 From the essential system definition down to the fundamental tools for manufacturing, Europe has the capability and the ambition to be a strong player.

-Applications such as electric and autonomous driving, wearable medical diagnosis, innovative manufacturing systems in industry (Industry 4.0), smart/advanced infrastructure, and next-generation communication technologies (6G) will require microcontrollers and microprocessors with particularly high computing power, high data exchange capacity and at low power consumption as foundation for modern networks – especially when functionalities such as machine learning and artificial intelligence are integrated.
+Applications such as electric and autonomous driving, wearable medical diagnosis, innovative manufacturing systems in industry (Industry 4.0), smart/advanced infrastructure, and next-generation communication technologies (5G advanced and non-terrestrial, optical interconnects, and 6G) will require microcontrollers and microprocessors with particularly high computing power, high data exchange capacity and at low power consumption as foundation for modern networks – especially when functionalities such as machine learning and artificial intelligence are integrated.
 Fundamental improvements in e-mobility towards improved efficiency and less resource use require new motor technologies which in turn demand better sensors.
 Growth of the robotic market into the domains of healthcare and personal service robots demands substantial improvement of robot capabilities at significant reduction of cost.
 Only new sensor and integration technologies can support the development of new robotic systems which are required to support the ageing society.

 The transition to industry 4.0 for the industrial sector is a major challenge involving numerous SMEs in Europe.
-This transition will benefit from European capacities in microelectronics front-end, but also back-end including System in Package capabilities.
+This transition will benefit from new European capacities in microelectronics front-end, but also back-end including “System in Package” capabilities.
 In addition, by 2025 there will be more than 50 billion networked devices on the market worldwide with a data volume of 79 Zettabytes to be processed.
 These devices need to be interconnected by a high-performance communication network.
 This is where edge processing and O-RAN networks will play a decisive role.
-It must be ensured that the applications are secure, but at the same time can be operated in an energy-efficient manner.
+It must be ensured that the applications are functionally safe and cyber secure, but at the same time can be operated in an energy-efficient manner.
 Here, technology nodes for processors in the ≤10nm range come into play.
-Chip solutions in these structure sizes make it possible to computing platforms for electromobility, digital factories and 6G infrastructure.
-Additionally, as the overall part of Industry 4.0 and 6G-application will have a significant impact on the energy consumption of the industry and society, energy efficiency in driving this electronic infrastructure will take a more and more important role.
+Chip solutions in these structure sizes make it possible to create up a European end user market for computing platforms for electromobility, digital factories and 6G infrastructure.
+Additionally, as the overall part of Industry 4.0 and 6G-application will have a significant impact on the energy consumption of the industry and society, energy/material efficiency in driving this electronic infrastructure will take a more and more important role.

 Applications in automotive, especially for autonomous driving, - complemented with ML and AI functionalities - will require high-end microcontrollers and microprocessors with very high computing power, while being safe, cybersecure and energy efficient at the same time.
 The next generation vehicle architecture, where these chips play a key role as brains of the car, will also need chip solutions in the 5/2nm range to deliver on these requirements and enable EU industry to develop/provide the necessary computing platforms to be at the forefront in innovations.
 In addition, these high performant chips will be used as edge devices in the car to manage the tremendous amount of data provided by the highly increased number of sensors, the latter ones being a strength of the European industry.
 Additionally, the “electrification” of the car results in a substantial increase of the electronic content in today’s and future cars with energy efficient power electronic circuits for driving the electric vehicles of future mobility platforms.
-These power electronics will need leading edge compound semiconductors for future electric vehicles the next level.
+These power electronics will need leading edge compound semiconductors for future electric vehicles of the next level.